Lars Nootbaar Player Props: Cardinals vs. Astros

-On Wednesday, Lars Nootbaar (.275 on-base percentage in past 10 games, 93 points below season-long percentage) and the St. Louis Cardinals play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:45 PM ET.
+On Thursday, Lars Nootbaar (.270 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Houston Astros, whose starting pitcher will be J.P.
+France.
+First pitch is at 7:15 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Cubs.

 Lars Nootbaar Game Info & Props vs. the Astros